BusesCanFly/VESPa/VESP_1.0/README.md

 # doing 8 + MEM[0x40]
 LDA A 8
-MOV B 0x40 # '0x' means its a register
+MOV B 0x40 # '0x' means its an addr
 ADD

 HLT